-Learn Sing Up’s approach to integrating singing into your instrumental sessions as a way-in to developing your pupils vocal confidence, musicianship and aural skills.
+Learn Sing Up’s approach to integrating singing into your instrumental lessons as a way into developing your pupils vocal confidence, musicianship and aural skills.
 Use these techniques to incorporate small amounts of high quality singing activity in your regular instrumental lessons to achieve maximum impact with your pupils.
 You’ll explore a range of techniques you can use with different age groups and abilities, covering skills and knowledge to support KS3 – KS5 and Grades 1 – 8.

 The training event is entirely active and singing based.
 Teachers will learn techniques to help pupils develop aural skills & understanding such as: